 Spring Social Emotional Learning Survey

 Each Spring in SFUSD, staff, students, and families are surveyed regarding their experiences at schools (culture and climate).
-This year, SEL/Culture Climate surveys will take place from April 19 - May 4.
+The SEL/Culture Climate surveys take place each year February - March.

 Social-Emotional Learning (SEL) Surveys